aedera/deepredmt/README.md

 characterization, limiting further advances on genetic engineering techniques for RNA manipulation.

-Deepred-Mt is a novel method to predict editing editing for angiosperm mitochondrial RNA.
+Deepred-Mt is a novel method to predict editing sites in angiosperm mitochondrial RNA.
 Given an RNA sequence consisting of a central cytidine flanked by 20 nucleotides on each side, Deepred-Mt scores if the central cytidine is edited.
-This score is computed using motifs extracted from the sequence with a convolutional arquitecture.
+This score is computed using motifs extracted by a convolutional approach from the sequence.

 Source code and instructions are provided for reproducibility of the main results of "Deepred-Mt: Deep Representation Learning for